l3r0ux/nomad-cafe/README.md

 I also implemented an authentication system with express sessions and cookies for the admin to log in.
 The admins' password are also hashed and salted for extra security.

 Sending emails is done using the SendGrid API.
+Users can use the contact form to send an email to the business email address of the owner of the app.
 I also implemented a subscription system, so that users who are subscribed get notified when a new event is added, edited or removed, with that specific events details.
 There is also an unsubscribe function which deleted the specific user from the database.